- For Survivors

-The Ruth Institute is a global non-profit organization dedicated to creating a lasting and Christ-like mass social movement to end the agony and injustice of family breakdown.
+The Ruth Institute is a global non-profit organization creating a mass social movement to end family breakdown, by energizing the Survivors of

 Founded by world-renowned author, speaker and academic Dr. Jennifer Roback Morse, the Ruth Institute’s Resource Center provides decades of research and educational tools to support individuals and families harmed by divorce, the hook-up culture and other forms of family breakdown.

 Our Ruth Refuge and Tell Ruth the Truth blog offers a safe community for people to share their life stories with others online as a means for healing and preventing the cycle of divorce.

 Join us!
 Sign up for our newsletter here.